 “Even the acceptance rate is just 5 or 10%, it’s still much higher than 0%.
-I think everyone should aim for the moon, because if you miss, you will land among the stars.”, said Le My Hien.
+I think everyone should aim for the moon because if you miss, you will land among the stars.”, said Le My Hien.

-Earning full-ride scholarships from many top-ranked universities in the world: Harvard, Duke, Amherst…; Le My Hien, a 12th grade student from Tran Hung Dao gifted high school, became the pride of the whole Binh Thuan province.
+Earning full-ride scholarships from many top-ranked universities in the world: Harvard, Duke, Amherst…; Le My Hien, a 12th-grade student from Tran Hung Dao gifted high school, became the pride of the whole Binh Thuan province.
 Hien is also the very first student of Binh Thuan to receive a full scholarship from the prestigious Harvard University.

-(*) Full-Ride scholarship is an award that covers the entire cost of college, including tuition, room and board, textbooks, school materials, and sometimes even living costs and study abroad fees.
+(*) The full-Ride scholarship is an award that covers the entire cost of college, including tuition, room and board, textbooks, school materials, and sometimes even living costs and study abroad fees.
 These are highly sought-after, highly competitive awards that are only given out to an incredibly small fraction of students—around 0.1%, in fact.

-Hien is a self-motivated student who is very energetic, always seeks for knowledge and proactively reaches out to other seniors to ask for experience.
+Hien is a self-motivated student who is very energetic, always seeks knowledge and proactively reaches out to other seniors to ask for experience.
 Mrs. Le Thi Hao, Hien’s mother, shared that, “When it comes to studying, I never have to complain or worry about Hien throughout many years.
 Hien always works hard, strives for knowledge and directs her own studying.
 My family’s financial situation is not that good.
 I can’t get time for Hien as well, since my job involves strenuous work and long hours.
 It’s fortunate that Hien possesses a good self-study attitude, therefore in spite of many hardships I have to get through, I’m still happy to see my child try hard and now finally achieve great success.”

 Being aware of the financial status of the family, as well as understanding that the application process to U.S. colleges requires a lot of money and effort.
 In 2019, Hien applied to College Compass – the college admission program by Everest Education – as per her seniors’ suggestions, and got a full scholarship from the program.

-Mr Don Le, CEO and chief adviser of College Compass, had a private interview with Hien, where she shared her own experience of applying to top colleges in the U.S., as well as gave some good advice for those who want to take on that journey.
+Mr. Don Le, CEO and chief adviser of College Compass, had a private interview with Hien, where she shared her own experience of applying to top colleges in the U.S., as well as gave some good advice for those who want to take on that journey.

 Don Le: First off, congratulations to you and your family, how do you feel right now?
-Can you share your feelings when getting accepted to such great college like that?
+Can you share your feelings when getting accepted to such a great college like that?

 Hiền: Yeah, at this moment, I still can’t believe that I can receive admission letters from many prestigious schools in the world like that.
 When reading words in the acceptance letters from those schools, my greatest emotion at that time was the feeling of gratitude.
 I felt grateful for all the sacrifices of my family, my mother, my teachers and friends, and everyone who put their trust in me and stood by my side along the way.
 I feel like I’m continuing on with their dreams.